 It’s having your endo wanting your a1c higher not because of lows- but because your OCD is what drives your A1C.

-It’s the endo telling you 14 basals are too much- because in your mind you HAVE to have that many because of what you see on the CGM.
+It’s the endo telling you 14 basals are too much- because in your mind you HAVE to have that many because of what you see on the CGM or the idea of controlling every aspect of your life floats in your head.
 You have to fine tune every moment.
+Diabetes or not.

 It’s getting really obsessed over something and throwing all of you into it (especially during stressful times).
 At some point-